Ares-Developers/Ares-docs/bugfixes/type2/baseunit.rst

-.. index:: Sides; BaseUnit can now hold more than 3 vehicles.
+.. index:: Sides; BaseUnit can now hold more than 3 vehicles

 ======================
 :captiontag:`BaseUnit`